 Let’s start with my literal beginning.
 I was born just outside of Pittsburgh, PA at the tail end of the 80s.
-From an early age I developed a penchant for overalls and kept a solid sense of humor.
+From an early age I developed a penchant for overalls, and yes, eventually grew into my large head.

 Growing up as a middle child taught me lots of things, like the art of compromise and how to eat my dinner quickly.
-It also helped me understand the values of community, connection, and creativity — the unintentional alliteration on which I’ve spent my adulthood exploring.
+It also helped me understand the values of community, connection, and creativity — the alliterative space of which I’ve spent my adulthood exploring.

 When my mind wasn’t occupied with visions of chemical equations and calculus problems, I helped lead a STEM outreach program for girls in K-12 (Engineering Ambassadors) and organize an opening ceremony for 15,000 people as part of the world’s largest student run philanthropy (THON).
 I also pretended to understand what was happening at football games each Saturday.